ycyang18/RISE-project-MultiNERD/README.md

   --lr LR             Learning rate for the optimizer (default: 2e-5).
 ```

-After the training is completed, the checkpoint model and logs will be stored undered the `result` directory.
+After the training is completed, the checkpoint model and logs will be stored undered the `result/MODEL_NAME` directory.
 The corresponding parameters of the model will be loaded to do the testing.